-APPEARANCE: When a paper lantern, or a chōchin, reaches an advanced age, it sometimes becomes a chōchin obake.
-The paper splits along one of its wooden ribs, forming a gaping mouth with a wild, lolling tongue.
-One or two eyes pop out of the upper half of the lantern, and occasionally arms or legs may sprout from its body as well.
+Appearance: When a paper lantern, or a chōchin, reaches an advanced age, it may transform into a chōchin obake.
+The paper of the lantern splits along one of its wooden ribs, forming a gaping mouth with a wild, lolling tongue.
+One or two eyes pop out from the upper half of the lantern.
+Arms or legs may even sprout from its body as well, although this is rare.

-BEHAVIOR: Like the karakasa-kozō, it rarely causes physical harm, preferring simply to surprise and scare humans, laughing and rolling its large tongue and big eyes at guests in the home.
-Occasionally, powerful onryō have been known to disguise themselves as chōchin obake: a case of one of the most dangerous supernatural entities masquerading as one of the most comical and harmless.
+Behavior: Like karakasa kozō, chōchin obake rarely cause physical harm, preferring simply to surprise and scare humans.
+They cackle and roll their huge tongues and big eyes at guests in the home.
+But you shouldn’t be too quick to laugh them off.
+Occasionally, powerful onryō disguise themselves as chōchin obake—a case of one of the most dangerous supernatural entities masquerading as one of the most harmless.